surma/surma.dev/content/things/portrait-mode.md

 The $f$-Number is called $f$-Number because it describes the iris opening as a fraction of the focal length $f$.
 So for example, a 50mm lens set to $f/2.8$ means the absolute aperture is $A = \frac{f}{2.8} = 17.9mm$.
 The reason that photographers use $f$-Numbers is that two lenses will allow the same amount of light to hit their <strike>film</strike> sensor, when they are set to the same $f$-Number — regardless of their focal lengths.

 That all was just to say that photographers use $f$-Numbers to compare lens configurations.
-Most articles that were trying to give the “definitive answer” on whether sensor size affects depth of field, do so by taking photos with different sensors and equivalent lenses _at the same $f$-Number_.
-In that scenario, smaller sensors will yield less bokeh.

-For completeness’ sake, let’s redo the graph above with a constant $f$-Number instead of a constant lens diameter, so we can replicate the results from these approaches:
+Most articles that were trying to give the “definitive answer” on whether sensor size affects depth of field, did so by taking photos with different sensors and equivalent lenses _at the same $f$-Number_.
+Let’s redo the graph above with a constant $f$-Number instead of a constant lens diameter, so we can replicate the results from these approaches:

 <figure>
   <img src="fstop-aperture.svg" width=600 height=400>